 Of course the fish play a big role in my passion for fishing.
 Some of my favorite fish to catch are Guadalupe Bass, the state fish of Texas, the Rio Grande Perch, Largemouth Bass, and Spotted Bass.
 All of these fish really have one common theme - they fight hard and are aggressive.
 I have no disrespect for people who fish for catfish, but there just isn't much excitement there for me.
 I also like to fish for Smallmouth Bass on the Devils River when I am down there.
 Green Sunfish have also become one of my favorites as the years have gone by.
 Although called a Green Sunfish, me and my dad more commonly refer to them as 'Church Fish', as the first time we caught one was on a small creek behind a church.
 I like them because of their gigantic mouth for their size and their very strong fighting power - not to mention they have a pretty neat color pattern.

-Now, I am proud to fish for Jackson Kayak, MTI Adventurewear, Bending Branches and Aquabound Paddlesports, Klean Kanteen, and Olympia Outdoors - my most important supporters of equipment and gear.
+Now, I am proud to fish for Jackson Kayak, MTI Adventurewear, Bending Branches, Klean Kanteen, Orca Coolers, and Coast Portland - my most important supporters of equipment and gear.
 I can never thank these two companies for giving me a chance at having the best equipment on the water.
 I also am very honored to paddle withand utilize GoPro action cameras.
 I have no doubt progressed quite a bit since I began fishing, but the same passion that got me started is what keeps me going today.
 Many people seem to overlook the simple pleasures of life only to turn to their smartphones, televisions, or some other sort of electronic device.
 Who would have ever thought that a cell phone would addict so many people.
 For me, fishing is my 'cell phone' as I am always wanting to be on the water casting a line into the crystal clear waters of the Devils River or some other Texas river.

 I hope that my journeys not only give you entertainment, but more importantly inspire you to spend some time fishing in some of the great rivers Texas has to offer and help you in your fishing tactics.
 I am very fortunate that God has given me so many opportunities to fish some amazing places, and plan on fishing some more of his incredible creation in the future.